monigarr/GenAIJokes/README.md

 ### Built With

-This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+The following frameworks/libraries are used to bootstrap this project.
+Add-ons/plugins are in the acknowledgements section.

 * [Next.js](https://nextjs.org/)
 * [React.js](https://reactjs.org/)